bikeophilipp/bikeophilipp/README.md

 )](https://soundcloud.com/user-730695088)

-I work in Business Development in the Pharmaceutical industry :dna: , but discovered programming as a hobby a some years ago.
+I work in Business Development in the Pharmaceutical industry :dna: , but discovered programming as a hobby a few years ago.

 I enjoy creating modern, dynamic and responsive Web Apps in React that I use for myself almost on a daily basis.